abrarhayat/blip-image-inference/README.md

 - `--blip2`: Use the BLIP2 model (`Salesforce/blip2-opt-2.7b`).
 - `--gemma`: Use the Gemma model (`google/gemma-3-4b-it`).
 - `--intern-vlm`: Use the InternVLM model (`OpenGVLab/InternVL3-1B-hf`).
 - `--caption-prompt`: Optional prompt to guide caption generation.
-If omitted, the model will generate an unconditional caption.
+- `--flag-caption-prompt`: Optional prompt to guide flag generation.
 - `--port`: Specify the port for the Flask server (default is 5001, or value from `.env`).
 Example: `--port 8080`